Petrol, diesel prices continue to remain steady: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Across the country as well, the price of the fuel largely remained unchanged on Wednesday but the retail rates varied depending on the level of local level taxes.
-The prices have remained unchanged since November 3 when the Centre and some states reduced duties on the fuel.
+Across the country as well, the price of the fuel largely remained unchanged on Thursday but the retail rates varied depending on the level of local level taxes.

-Crude oil prices on Tuesday rose Rs 20 to Rs 5,697 per barrel as participants widened their positions on a firm spot demand.
-On the Multi Commodity Exchange, crude oil for the January delivery traded higher by Rs 20, or 0.35 per cent, to Rs 5,697 per barrel in 8,108 lots.
+Crude oil prices on Wednesday fell Rs 39 to Rs 5,722 per barrel after participants cut their positions.
+On the Multi Commodity Exchange, crude oil for the January delivery dropped by Rs 39, or 0.68 per cent, to Rs 5,722 per barrel with a business volume of 7,925 lots.

-Globally, West Texas Intermediate crude oil was trading 0.33 per cent higher at USD 76.33 per barrel, while Brent crude traded 0.32 per cent up at USD 79.23 per barrel in New York.
+Globally, West Texas Intermediate crude oil was trading 0.03 per cent lower at USD 76.97 per barrel.
+Meanwhile, Brent crude, the international benchmark, was quoting 0.05 per cent higher to trade at USD 80.04 per barrel in New York.

 (With inputs from Agencies)